The Chamber Ansatz for quantum unipotent cells: Comparison with the Cauchon generators

-here $\simeq$ means the coincidence up to some powers of $q$.
-Note that the right-hand side is determined up to powers of $q$. \end{corollary} \begin{acknowledgment*} The author is deeply grateful to Yoshiyuki Kimura for introducing the author to this subject.
-The author would like to express his sincere gratitude to his supervisor Yoshihisa Saito for his support and encouragement.
-The author wishes to thank Bernard Leclerc and Bea Schumann for enlightening comments. \end{acknowledgment*}
+here $\mathbb{C}^{\times} \to H, y\mapsto y^{h_i}$ ($i\in I$) is the $i$-th simple coroot of $H$.
+For the second presentation, we use the formula $y^{h_i}\exp(y'f_{j})=\exp(y^{-a_{ij}}y'f_{j})y^{h_i}$.
+The embedding of the latter form appears, for example, in the theory of \emph{geometric crystals} \cite[subsection 4.4]{BK}, \cite[subsection 4.3]{Nak}.
+Note that this remark makes sense in the setting of symmetrizable Kac-Moody groups (see \cite{Nak}). \end{remark} \begin{acknowledgment*} The author is deeply grateful to Yoshiyuki Kimura for introducing him to this subject.
+He would like to express his sincere gratitude to his supervisor Yoshihisa Saito for unremitting support and encouragement.
+He wishes to thank Bernard Leclerc, Bea Schumann and Yuki Kanakubo for enlightening comments.
+He is also thankful to the anonymous referees whose suggestions significantly improve this paper. \end{acknowledgment*}